-This year there are 3 open seats on the Oryana Board of Directors.
+There are 3 open seats on the Oryana Board of Directors.
 We currently have 7 candidates running for the open positions.
-Online voting begins on March 27 and runs through noon on April 23.
-Paper ballots will also be available and owners can vote at the General Ownership Meeting on April 23.
-All votes will be totaled at the meeting and the winners announced immediately.
+Online voting will start soon.
+Paper ballots will also available.
+All votes will be totaled at the general ownership meeting on April 20 and the winners announced immediately.

-The candidates have each responded to the following questions.
+The candidates, presented in alphabetical order, have each responded to the following questions.

 - Why are you interested in serving on the Board of Oryana?

 - How do your values align with that of Oryana?

 - What strengths would you bring to your role as a director on the board?

 - What are some of the most significant challenges and opportunities you see facing Oryana?

 - How would you represent the owners as a director of the board?